turangarusso/LegionLauncher/README.md

 ## Key Features

 * One click launch
-  - Instantly start the game and login in the custom server.
+  - Instantly start the game and connect to fiveM server.
-* Connect to FiveM Server Automatic
+* Automatic connect to Teamspeak channel
-* Automatic DNS change
+* DNS change tool
-* FiveM Cache Cleaner
+* Auto FiveM Cache Cleaner
 * Reshade Cleaner
 * Windows Cleaner
 * Booster FPS – FiveM
 * Optimization tools
 * Autostart steam discord and ts
+* Easy fix FiveM and ts common issues

 ## How To Use